Using the NCCL Net plugin API#

 To support RDMA capabilities, buffer registration and flush functions are provided.

-To keep track of asynchronous send, receive and flush operations, requests are returned to NCCL,
+To keep track of asynchronous send, receive, and flush operations, requests are returned to NCCL,

-then queried with test
+then queried using test

 .
 Each sendComm